biometricITC/cPP-biometrics/input/Bio cPP.md

 -   Detecting the presentation attacks using artificial PAI (Presentation Attack Detection Subsystem)

--   Deciding how well features and any template match and indicating whether or not a verification of the user has been achieved (Decision Subsystem)
+-   Deciding how well features and any template match, and indicating whether or not a verification of the user has been achieved (Decision Subsystem)

 2.4 Relation between TOE and mobile device
 --------------------------------------
 The TOE is reliant on the mobile device itself to provide overall security of the system.
-This cPP is intended to be used with \[MDFPP\] and \[MDFPP\] is responsible for evaluating the following security
+This cPP is intended to be used with \[MDFPP\], and \[MDFPP\] is responsible for evaluating the following security
 functions: